A whiff of wild South African mountain woodlands – Nectar Eau de Parfum for Rain Africa

 “The bottle used for this perfume is extremely special.
 It is high fired porcelain and was designed by a German mould engineer.
 It is inspired by the cocoon of a caterpillar – which gives life to a butterfly – carried away on the wings of the wind.
 An additional innovation with this perfume bottle is that it is refillable.
 Simply push it out from the bottom with your finger or a pen, insert the refill and gently knock the cocoon at its base to lock the refill in place.
 The refills are also ideal for carrying in one’s handbag as they are not as heavy as the standard cocoon shaped bottle.
 The refills are sold separately.”
 (From: Rain Africa branches out into perfumery, Pharmacos, 14 June 2016)

-Nectar can be purchased in-store or online, in South Africa and the USA.
-Rain Africa has stores in 20 locations in South Africa, and in Woodlands Hills, CA, USA, and the Rockefeller Center, New York, NY, USA.
-In Ireland, two Rain stores will be opening in April 2017, in Kinsale and Cork.
+Nectar can be purchased in-store or online – check availability on the website.
+Rain Africa has stores in 22 locations in South Africa, and in the USA in City Point, Brooklyn, New York.
+In Ireland, there are Rain Africa stores in Douglas, Castletroy, Dublin, Kinsale and Cork. *Product details for Rain Africa correct at the time of publication.

 - No petroleum jelly